ketangupta1/Elastic-Search/README.md

       PUT foo/_doc/3
       {"text": "Elk elastic search"}
   Created index foo and added 3 documents with id 1,2 and 3 respectively.
-  Now i'm gonna search in these documents.
+  Now I'm going to search in these documents.

       GET foo/_search
       {